-There is currently no comprehensive, overarching framework regarding FIR in the Netherlands; FIR laws currently in place in the Netherlands apply to specific sectors only.
-Leaving aside EU and Dutch general merger control rules - which are not discussed in the responses to this chapter, the main laws currently in force in the Netherlands containing FIR-related provisions are:
+The NSI Act will enter into force in the first quarter of 2023.
+Having said that, there is currently no comprehensive, overarching framework regarding FIR in the Netherlands; FIR laws currently in place in the Netherlands apply to specific sectors only.
+Leaving aside EU and Dutch general merger control rules, which are not discussed in the responses to this chapter, the main laws currently in force in the Netherlands containing FIR-related provisions are: